A chronology of key events:

 1919 - Emir Feisal backs Arab self-rule at the Versailles peace conference, following the defeat of Germany and the Ottoman Empire in World War I.

-1920 June - San Remo conference splits up Feisal's newly-created Arab kingdom by placing Syria-Lebanon under a French mandate, and Palestine under British control.
+1920 June - San Remo conference puts Syria-Lebanon under a French mandate and Palestine under British control.
+King Feisal flees abroad ahead of French occupation forces the following month.

-1925-6 - Nationalist agitation against French rule develops into a national uprising.
+1925-6 - Nationalist agitation against French rule develops into uprising.
 French forces bombard Damascus.

 1928 - Elections held for a constituent assembly, which drafts a constitution for Syria.
 French High Commissioner rejects the proposals, sparking nationalist protests.